fvaleri/strimzi-debugging/sessions/008/README.md

 For these reasons the idempotent producer only works for a single partition.
 Instead, a typical streaming application have multiple instances and runs read-process-write cycles involving multiple topics at the same time.
 The **exactly-once semantics** (EOS) helps to achieve all or nothing behavior when writing to multiple partitions, much like you need transactions to atomically write to more than one table in a relational database.
+This semantic in only supported inside a single Kafka cluster, so if external resources are involved, then you need to provide that guarantee (i.e. Outbox pattern, Spring TM).

 ![](images/trans.png)

+Transactions are are typically used for the **read-process-write** application pattern where the exactly once semantics is required.
-The transactional producer configure a static and unique `transactional.id` (TID), that is mapped to the PID and epoch.
+It is crucial to make sure that each application instance has its own static and unique `transactional.id` (TID), that the broker map to PID and epoch for zombie fencing.
-Never assign a random value to the TID because you would invalidate the zombie fencing logic which prevents duplicates.
 A producer can have **only one ongoing transaction** (ordering guarantee).
 Consumers with `isolation.level=read_committed` receive committed messages only, ignoring ongoing and discarding aborted transactions (they get few additional metadata to do that).
 Transactions overhead is minimal and the biggest impact is on producers.